-Why is processing moving to the edge?
+Why is edge computing becoming more popular?
 Distance is the enemy of timely data processing.
 While core and cloud architectures offer plenty of power, they can't make up for the latency created by physical distance.
 Edge computing solves this problem by placing a server in a location between the cloud data center and the user.
 What's more, data is exploding at the edge and is pervasive across industries and solutions.
 This explosion of data requires technology closer to the data for processing and analysis.
 The reduction of latency enables companies to offer never-before-seen applications to users, some of which, as you'll see, can be lifesaving.

 It stands to reason that industry heavyweights like Dell Technologies embrace the need for computing at the edge.
 In a recent interview with CRNTV, Kyle Dufresne, General Manager and SVP at Dell Technologies OEM Solutions division, extolled edge computing's importance.